 method

-This is a built-in method which checks the string for the presence of numeric values.
-The numeric values refer to Unicode characters which includes integers, subscript, superscript, roman numerals, and fractions.
+This is a built-in method that checks the string for the presence of numeric values.
+The numeric values refer to Unicode characters which include integers, subscripts, superscripts, Roman numerals, and fractions.

 Syntax of isnumeric